navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 	The ZeroID site in ZeroNet.

-When prompted, click the “Get auth cert” button and enter a username.
+When prompted, click the **Get auth cert** button and enter a username.
 An automatic control will let you know if this username has already been taken.
 Your request will be approved soon, so stay on the page until you receive a confirmation after you send it.

 The service is often overwhelmed, so it may be a bit of a struggle to get an identity.
 You will likely get an error message (“Error while during request: Forbidden.
 Please try again later”).
 If this happens, wait a few hours and try again until it eventually works.